bcbio/bcbio-nextgen/docs/contents/outputs.rst

 - ``programs.txt`` -- Program versions for bcbio-nextgen and software
   run in the pipeline.
 This enables reproduction of analyses.
-- ``multiqc`` run `MultiQC`_ to gather all QC metrics from different tools, such as, cutadapt, featureCounts, samtools, STAR ... into an unique HTLM report.
+- ``multiqc`` run `MultiQC`_ to gather all QC metrics from different tools, such as, cutadapt, featureCounts, samtools, STAR ... into an unique HTML report.

 .. _MultiQC: http://multiqc.info